cmaspi/Epoch/Learning/Logistic_Regression/README.md

 4. How is ordinal logistic regression different from logistic regression with just more than 2 categories?
 5. Explain the need of regularization.

+## Answers
+1. Use one-vs-one or one-vs-many
+2. For large datasets it is recommended to use stochastic gradient descent, even for smaller ones it can help prevent overfitting.
+3. Just use n-1 classifiers, each denotes whether on not the value should be below given value.
+4. in categorical we don't have a sense of comparison, so we require nC2 classifiers
+5. If the model overfits on given dataset, it is better to use regularization.